 Printable Clauses Worksheets

 With its marvelous ways of decoding and deconstructing sentences, the English language never ceases to intrigue.
 Clauses are greatly symbolic of this aspect of the language.
 Understanding dependent and independent clauses greatly fuels the process of ELA, especially the writing and reading modules.
 From clear classifications to easy-to-grasp definitions and examples, our collection of printable clauses worksheets has a lot going for it.
 Recommended for students of grade 6 through grade 10.
 We offer some free worksheets too.
 Give them a try!

 Give the young talent a rousing start with this greatly informative chart!
 It first defines and exemplifies an independent and dependent clause, and further divides the latter into three categories.

-Let sixth grade children's knowledge of clauses turn from ordinary to top-rate, with this identifying-dependent-clause worksheet pdf!
+Let 6th grade and 7th grade children's knowledge of clauses turn from ordinary to top-rate, with this identifying-dependent-clause worksheet pdf!
 They read ten sentences, and underline the dependent clauses.

 This printable exercise makes children feel at ease, while they identify the independent clause in each sentence.
 There are 10 sentences, each of which has an independent clause.
 This is fun incarnate, isn't it?

 Watch children embrace this exercise with the sort of enthusiasm that they usually reserve for soccer!
 Let 7th grade children identify the underlined part of each sentence as an independent or dependent clause.